telerik/fiddler-jam-docs/portal/users.md

 The account owner is the user who purchased the Fiddler Jam license from [the Fiddler dashboard](https://dashboard.getfiddler.com/).
 From the dashboard, the Account Owner can manage the subscription seats, payment, and the assigning of the user and the viewer roles.

 Depending on the subscription plan, each license provides a different number of seats.
-For example, the Fiddler Jam Portal provides limited seats for the [user role](#user-role) and unlimited seats for the [viewer role](#viewer-role).
+For example, the Fiddler Jam Portal provides limited seats for the [User role](#user-role) and unlimited seats for the [Viewer role](#viewer-role).

 ## Extension Users